We serve loans, the best way you can borrow

 In general, lenders view those with high Debt-to-Income (DTI) ratios as riskier borrowers since they may encounter problems while repaying the loan when they face financial hardship.

 To calculate a borrower's DTI ratio, lenders use the front-end and back-end ratios.
-Let's take a closer look at each and how they are figured out:

 It is also known as the housing ratio, front end debt-to- income ratio compares the individual's gross income to what they are spending on housing expenses.
 It is calculated as a percentage where you divide the housing expenses by gross income.
 The best front-end debt-to-income ratio shouldn't exceed 28%.
 The housing costs consist of only mortgage interests and payments.
 On the other hand, gross income is the total income earned, inclusive of taxes.